xopto/pyxopto/docs/source/mcml/source.rst

 that detector.
-Such zero-weight packets are immediately terminated and have no contribution to the fluence and surface detectors, however will be included in the trace (have no effect on the sampling volume or other trace-based analysis due to zero-weight).
+Such zero-weight packets are immediately terminated and have no contribution to the fluence and surface detectors, however will be included in the trace (have no effect on the sampling volume or other trace-based analysis due to the zero-weight).
 Note that in case the position lies within the sample (z > 0), it will be used as the launch point and the packets will retain the full initial weight.